jsassu20/Lenovo-T450-Catalina-OpenCore/README.md

 #

+# YOU MUST DISABLE CSM SUPPORT IN BIOS

+- OpenCore will not boot if CSM support is enabled in the BIOS!!!
+This can be confusing because usually CSM is required to successfully boot Clover but it needs to be disabled for OpenCore.

+- You must also remove the existing Clover configuration from your system as well in order for OpenCore to function properly.
+I suggest you back it up before hand as well as make a second USB installallation drive with the configuration and Clover in the EFI partition and do the same with an OpenCore drive as well.

 ### PayPal

 - If you like my work then please feel free to donate.
 Every little bit helps! jsa55u@icloud.com | Paypal.me/Sass86oh